EHB-MCT/template-readme/README.md

+# Lecturer info - delete this in your project
+- Create a fork of this repo
+- The result will be a template you can adapt to your assignment and use in Github classroom (don't forget to remote the lecturer info)
+- Keep your own templates [in sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with this one

 # Your project name ✨
 A short description of your project.
 Aim for 2-3 lines.
 Next, read this example and adapt it to your project.